Why Wix Is a Complete Dumpster Fire You Should Avoid

 I’ve mentioned more subtly in various articles and podcast interviews over the years.

-But after seeing their blatantly false advertising lately, I’ve decided it’s time to educate people about what a complete dumpster fire this particular website builder is.
+But after seeing what I consider to be their blatantly false advertising lately, I’ve decided it’s time to educate people about Wix (and other similar website builders).

 Is Wix Bad for SEO?